groboclown/precision-shell/CONTRIBUTING.md

 chmod +x tests/*.sh tests/*/*.sh && docker build -f build-(libname).Dockerfile .
 ```

 You can build directly, but some of the tests require root privileges, which are safer to run from within a container.
+For this, the `build-tools/internal-docker-make.sh` allows for the development with the images much easier, especially when combined with one of the `build-*.Dockerfile` in the root directory.

 To build through Docker and capture the built executables: